Jessa Duggar Seewald Reveals Spurgeon Is A Fan Of Snow And Hot Chocolate, Henry Not So Much

 Duggar fans did get a quick glimpse of Jessa’s growing baby bump.
 She is around seven months along already, so baby Seewald will be here before you know it.
 As previously reported by Inquisitr, she revealed in an emotional post last month that she and sister-in-law, Lauren Duggar, had the same due date.
 As everyone knows by now, Lauren had a miscarriage last October, not long after she and Josiah found out that she was expecting their first child.

-Tonight’s episode of Counting On will feature the couple, and their loved ones, talking about their heartbreaking loss.
+Tonight’s episode of Counting On will feature the couple and their loved ones talking about their heartbreaking loss.
 There will also be some practicing of baking the groom’s cake for John and Abbie’s wedding.
 Be sure to catch the Duggar family Monday nights on TLC.